 However, the suspect Mr Dufour was not inclined to confess much, except his indisputable participation in the crime and his anarchic views.
 He failed to acknowledge his accomplices, and what organisation was he affiliated with.
 Dufour seemed quite convincing and resolved in his conviction.

 What was scarcely known of him was little information, except that he was an oafish French national, who lived in a rebarbative rookery of Paris.

 To Bonheur, Dufour was a facinerous criminal, who deserved the ultimate punishment under French law, the abhorrent guillotine.

 Even though his future was fatalistic and grim, Dufour did not budge in his attitude and mien towards us.
 His bumptious defiance was manifest, but Bonheur was not dissuaded at any time during the interrogation, by the fouty behaviour of Dufour and his dilatory tactics.

 On the contrary, his resolution was firm, as he sought to break the composure of Dufour.
 I could not contravene the complete authority of the prefect, since I was in his country and jurisdiction.
 The only thing I could do was to offer my expertise and experience.

 Bonheur had insisted that I understand the complex nature of not only Parisian crime, but the recent and horrible developments, with the fierce anarchists that were disturbing.

-Naturally, I admired his dedication and diligence, nevertheless I felt that by intimidating Dufour, nothing would be verily attained.
+Naturally, I had admired his dedication and diligence, nevertheless I felt that by intimidating Dufour, nothing would be verily attained.

 I did not want to be opposed to any of the efficient tactics of Bonheur, therefore I tried to maintain the equanimity in him.
 I needed him about, and with his wits spry and focused.